mcsee/Software-Design-Articles/Articles/Blogging/I Wrote More than 90 Articles on 2021 Here is What I Learned/readme.md

 > TL;DR: Several advices to write great articles

-Below you will find many resources and tools, and my method and tips for writing a lot.
+Below you'll find many resources and tools, and my method and tips for writing a lot.

 # My Background